diegodinizf/Rossman-Sales/README.md

 ## Machine Learning Modeling

+Four different models were tested in this project:
+- Linear Regression
+- Regularized Linear Regression - Lasso
+- Random Forest
+- XGBoost

-Four different models (linear regression, regularized linear regression - lasso, random forest and XGBoost) were evaluated using a time series cross-validation.
+ These models were evaluated using a time series cross-validation.
 It is schematically represented below

 ![image](https://user-images.githubusercontent.com/110054775/191046190-541a3f65-3b7e-493b-b5bd-bce890f2f11a.png)